pascalr/admin/docs/grant_application.md

 _On voit un bon pain qui sort du four_
 _On voit des bons muffins qui sort du four_

+And then when it's all done, you put it back on the shelf and it stores everything.

+All the code will be open-source to give much freedom.
+You will be able to control by vocal commands.
+Heda, make me a bread.

 ## 1) Tell us about the world as you see it.
 (A description of the status quo and context in which you will be working)